Ibrahim Sangaré (Ivorian footballer): International career

 On 28 December 2023, he was included in the Ivory Coast's squad for the 2023 Africa Cup of Nations held in his home country.
 On 11 February 2024, he came on as a late substitute in the final of the tournament against Nigeria, which ended in a 2–1 victory for Ivory Coast.

+Sangaré was included in the list of Ivorian players selected by coach Emerse Faé to participate in the 2025 Africa Cup of Nations.

+On May 15, 2026, Sangaré was selected by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.